wino6687/blogci/blogpost_ci.md

     - id: flake8
 ```

 As you can see above, all we need to do in a ```pre-commit``` config file is specify the repos that we would like to pull our hooks from.
+Now when you commit code to your repo you should see the outputs from both ```flake8``` and ```black```.

+### Setup your Travis-CI service

+In order to use Travis-CI, you need to head to [their website](https://docs.travis-ci.com), where you can login with your github account and connect the repository you are working from.
+Once you have connected your repo, the rest of the work is done by your ```.travis.yml``` file, which goes in the root directory of you repo.

+Your ```travis.yml``` file is quite specific to the type of project you are testing.

+***The example I will use below is for a simple python library, however continuous integration can be useful for code that is not packaged as well.***